RosterElf Logo

 How to handle a workplace complaint

 Workplace complaints are inevitable.
 How you handle them determines whether they become a learning opportunity or a legal nightmare.
 Done well, they build trust and improve culture.
-Done poorly, they expose you to serious legal risk.
+Done poorly, they expose you to serious legal risk under Fair Work and anti-discrimination laws.

 Written by